Please note: At your instructor's discretion,

 to the section on correlation analysis (i.e.,

 just the first six pages of the chapter).
-Correlation
+The first part of the

 -